 Sky.
 Sea.
 Sand.
+Vikings and mermaids.
 It’s been a summer of these.
 Even on dull days it’s been warm, and walks on the beach, beautiful.
-I’m donning the tour guide hat again, and we’re going to explore some North East Scotland beaches, cliffs and caves.
+I’m donning the tour guide hat, and we’re going to explore some beaches, cliffs and caves.

-No time to linger at the well today, as we’re skipping along into summer to Gardenstown and St John’s Kirk.
+No time to linger at the well today as we’re skipping along to Gardenstown and St John’s Kirk.
 There it is, up on the hill between cloud shadows.

 There is an exciting tale of local ladies winning a battle with the Vikings in 1004 by weaponising their stockings with rocks and sand.
 Three Viking skulls were subsequently built into the walls of the then under-construction Kirk.

 Today it’s a peaceful place, though the landscape is probably much the same as it was during the era of battling lassies and Viking warriors.

 Time for a picnic and an exploration of the various bays at New Aberdour.